Geodels/gospl/docs/user_guide/inputfile.rst

 .. code:: ipython

   spl:
-      wfill: 100.
-      sfill: 10.
       K: 3.e-8
       d: 0.42

 This part of the input file define the parameters for the fluvial surface processes based on the *Stream Power Law* (SPL) and is composed of:

-a. :yaml:`wfill` this can be seen as a minimum topographic elevation that a river will not be able to flow over in a given time step (except if sufficient water is filling the sink).
-This parameter has a default value of 100 m.
-It is used to by-pass small depressions.

-b. :yaml:`sfill` similar to previous parameter but for sediment.
-This parameter has a default value of 50 m.

-c. :yaml:`K` representing the erodibility coefficient which is scale-dependent and its value depend on lithology and mean precipitation rate, channel width, flood frequency, channel hydraulics.
+a. :yaml:`K` representing the erodibility coefficient which is scale-dependent and its value depend on lithology and mean precipitation rate, channel width, flood frequency, channel hydraulics.
 It is used in the SPL law: :math:`E = K (\bar{P}A)^m S^n`

 .. warning::
   It is worth noting that the coefficient *m* and *n* are fixed in this version of *gospl* and take the value of *0.5* & *1* respectively.

-d.
+b.
 Studies have shown that the physical strength of bedrock which varies with the degree of chemical weathering, increases systematically with local rainfall rate.
 Following `Murphy et al. (2016) <https://doi.org/10.1038/nature17449>`_, the stream power equation is adapted to explicitly incorporate the effect of local mean annual precipitation rate, P, on erodibility: :math:`E = (K_i P^d) (\bar{P}A)^m S^n`. :yaml:`d` (:math:`d` in the equation) is a positive exponent that has been estimated from field-based relationships to 0.42.
 Its default value is set to 0.

 .. raw:: html